josh-works/josh-works.github.io/_posts/2021-03-27-railsconf.md

 ---
 layout: post
-title:  "RailsConf Presentation: Junior Developers are a Solution to Many of your Problems"
+title:  "RailsConf Presentation: 'Junior' Developers are a Solution to Many of your Problems"
 description: "description about this post"
 date:  DATE 06:00:00 -0700
 crosspost_to_medium: false